|© Julien Mignot|

 The Quatuor Ebène’s concerts are marked by a special elan.
 With their charismatic playing, their fresh approach to tradition and their open engagement with new forms, the musicians have been successful in reaching a wide audience of young listeners; they communicate their knowledge in regular master classes at the Conservatoire Paris.

 In 2005, the ensemble won the Belmont Prize of the Forberg-Schneider Foundation.
-Since then, the Foundation has worked closely with the musicians, making it possible for them – since 2009 – to play priceless old instruments from private collections.
+Since then, the Foundation has worked closely with the musicians, who are performing on instruments chosen with and loaned by Gabriele Forberg-Schneider since 2009.

-The fundamental classical repertoire for string quartet will remain a cornerstone: this season, the Quatuor Ebène will focus on the early and middle period string quartets by Ludwig van Beethoven.
+The fundamental classical repertoire for string quartet will remain a cornerstone: this season, the Quatuor Ebène will focus on Ludwig van Beethoven’s String Quartets.
+The quartet will indeed present the complete Beethoven cycle in 2020 for their 20th birthday as well as for 250th birthday of the composer.

 For further information please visit www.quatuorebene.com